Endless8/db-benchmarks/README.md

 ```
 mvn clean install
 ```
-After that go in the `target` folder and execute for launching the application:
+Then go into `target` folder and execute this command to launch the application:
 ```
 java -jar db-benchmarks-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```